Insurance Lead Management: The Best Way to Manage Leads in 2026

 - What's the average time from lead to close?

 The agencies that improve fastest are the ones that measure, learn, and adjust every single week.
+These metrics are part of the broader agency metrics that separate top performers from average ones.

 The Math of Lead Management